NicoleLiQi/GSoC2022/README.md

 - [#34456](https://trac.sagemath.org/ticket/34456) Implement the piecewise polynomial on one dimension.
 Still working in progress to adpat the Module Element.

 ## Roadblocks encountered

-This project was harder than expect, becase:
-- Trac-Server was more complicated than I expected.
+- Trac-Server was more complicated than expectation.
 I experienced permission denied all the time throughout GSoC
 - It was not easy to adapt the suitable format of docstring and doctest while implementing.
-- In the implementation process, the code needs to be both readable and efficient, which is hard to do.
+- In the implementation process, the balance between code readability and efficiency turns out to be difficult.

 ## TODO
 - Adapt Vector Space for piecewise polynomial